Dominator56/Dominator56.github.io/docs/et_decompiling.md

 ## Making a batch file

-Create a new .bat file in your GtkRadiant directory, and copy the following code into it :
+Create a new .bat file in your Radiant directory, and copy the following code into it :

 ```batch
 echo off